-After presenting students with the example of declining shoe manufacturing, you might want to ask them what fundamental changes in the economy have been underway in the United States.
+After presenting students with the graph demonstrating job changes, you might want to ask them what fundamental changes in the economy have been underway in the United States.
 The likely response is that the goods and services that we produce today and will produce tomorrow are different than in decades past.
 This answer is basically correct.
 In the 1970s, manufacturing was a more dominant part of the economy.

-Technology has advanced tremendously over the last 50 years.
+Technology has advanced tremendously over the last 40 years.
 Challenge your students to ask their folks if they used a computer at any point in their high school or college education.
 Many of your students' folks will never have seen, much less used, a computer when they were in high school or college.
 Today, of course, virtually all students have computers.
 It has been estimated that in 1965 there were 20,000 computers in the world.
 Today, if your college has more than 20,000 students, it is likely the case there are more than 20,000 computers associated with your college alone!
 This amazing fact really makes clear that how we produce goods and services has undergone massive changes.

-USING EYE ON THE DREAMLINER
+USING EYE ON THE IPHONE

-■ Who Makes the Dreamliner?
+■ Who Makes the iPhone?

-Ask your students why Boeing chooses to have the components for the Dreamliner manufactured by more than 400 companies around the world, as opposed to producing everything themselves.
-For U.S. consumers and producers, what are the pros and cons associated with Boeing's decisions to outsource production?
+Ask your students why Apple chooses to have the components for the iPhone manufactured by more than 30 companies around the world, as opposed to producing everything themselves.
+For U.S. consumers and producers, what are the pros and cons associated with Apple's decisions to outsource production?
 It is important to identify here that the specialization of factors of production results in lower production costs, even after factoring in transaction and transportation costs.
 Also point out that often the least expensive way for domestic production to take place is not to rely solely on domestic producers, but to take advantage of factors of production in the global economy.
-Through this process, domestic producers become dependent upon foreign producers, just as foreign producers become dependent upon domestic producers.
+Through this process, domestic producers become dependent upon domestic producers.
 What are the advantages and disadvantages of this interdependence?